List of RLM paint designations: List

 From 1940 RLM 02 added to or replaced part of RLM 70/71 upper scheme.
 From 1941 in L.Dv.
 521/1 revision made darker and more intense.
-To be used for aircraft interiors including wheel wells and engine interiors.Cockpits until 1944, then replaced by RLM 66.
+To be used for aircraft interiors including wheel wells and engine interiors.
+Cockpits until 1944, then replaced by RLM 66.

-Standard coat for experimental and prototype aircraft, and also used for trainers and liason aircraft.
+Standard coat for experimental and prototype aircraft and also used for trainers and liaison aircraft.

 Used for specific Camouflage patterns until end of War.
 Including nightfighters as replacement for RLM 76.

 Continued to be used on RLM 05 painted gliders as contrast between RLM 66 and 05 was regarded as too great.